Cuisinart SS-15 Review

 To use the included reusable filter, you’d open it and remove the mesh filter to fill with grounds and put back into the gray holder.
 You will also need to dislodge the plastic brew housing assembly part first before you insert the aforementioned filter.
 Whenever you just want to pop in a Kcup and go, the brew housing stays put.

 That some people may have trouble with,is liming up the little white arrows inside the chamber.
-It is kinda weird -but here goes.
-One arrow is on the brew holder and the other is on the inside area and it takes some careful observation.
+It is kinda weird – but here goes.
+One arrow is on the brew holder and the other is on the inside area and it takes some careful observation, but that’s how you insert the pod the right way!

 When you raise the lid of the carafe side you will see the “shower head” feature that dispenses or saturates the coffee grounds.